 Code School For Europe programme – our insights

 Whether or not their curriculum demands it, teachers all over Europe are willing to learn to teach coding.
 This is because all teachers share a common goal – they are committed to giving their students the knowledge, skills, and guidance they need to put them on the path of success in their future endeavours.
 Our […]

 Coding and digital creation in schools: will CoCo replace Scratch?

 The launch of CoCo, a communities-centric co-creation platform, opens up new possibilities for teaching coding in schools.

 Reminder: get off the piggy train to teach skills for the future

-To keep school relevant and motivating for students, learning goals should be connected to real life.
-In programming teaching we see too many “piggy trains” where one just happily follows instructions.
-Coding should be taught for real life, meaning that teaching should be connected to the students’ interests, projects, and phenomena.
+To keep school education relevant and motivating for students, learning goals should be connected to real life.
+When it comes to teaching coding, we see too many “piggy trains” where a student just plays a game and follows instructions.